-4. TRANSPYR will be run from June 13th to 19th, 2021, in various stages, which total to 750km of distance and over 18,000 meters of accumulated altitude gain.
+4. TRANSPYR will be run in various stages, which total to 750km of distance and over 18,000 meters of accumulated altitude gain.

 5. TRANSPYR is a brand and sporting event belonging to ANAYET SPORT MARKETING, a trademark of ANAYET LATITUD NORTE S.L. which in turn depends on other entities and companies for the delivery of the event.

 6. Participants must be over 18 years of age, as of the first day of the event.
 For the interpretation of all the regulations contained herewith, participants are defined as individual actors or team members, taking part in TRANSPYR.

 7. Since the course of the test includes urban circulation and punctually on roads classified as different ranges, every participant, even without having a Driving License, is obliged to know the General Traffic Regulations regarding bicycle circulation.